 4. Sea Acres Rainforest

 Sea Acres National Park offers seniors a magical walk through a rainforest canopy.
 When walking this 1.3 km boardwalk trail, which has no steps, your loved one can see forest birds like scarlet robins and other exciting exotic animals.
 Admission is $7 for seniors, which includes a guided tour.

 If you’re concerned your loved one isn’t getting out of the house often enough or isn’t exercising as much as he or she should, reach out to Home Care Assistance.
 Our caregivers can assist with mobility and physical activity, provide transportation, and help with many important everyday tasks.
-For more information on the live-in and respite home care North Coast, NSW, seniors and their families can count on, call one of our knowledgeable Care Managers at 1300 LIVE-IN or (02) 6646 3527 today.
+For more information on the live-in and respite home care North Coast, NSW, seniors and their families can count on, call one of our knowledgeable Care Managers at (02) 6646 3527 today.